Fan-In vs Fan-Out Cheat Sheet

 Would you rather maintain the fanned-out (purple) blog?

-I hope these terms feel a little less weird now.
+Hopefully these terms feel a little less weird now.

 Forward this to someone on your team who is also combating fan jargon.